eCyclops/Greyhawk/README.md

 # Greyhawk
 MapTool macro framework for working with Oerth/Flanaess/Greyhawk and AD&amp;D

+## Changelog 2023-06-17
+Well, after dancing around the thorn bush for way too long, I figured out how to put Needfest at the beginning of the year. tbh, I didn't test fully whether Sunsebb still works, so please report bugs.

+This will likely be the last release as a `.rpmap` file — since development is moving into the **Addon Library** space, I won't have a map to export.
+However, it wasn't terrible to port my changes to the Addon Library back to this, so if you are running an earlier version of MapTool and can't use an Addon Library, I may have mercy on you.
+Then again, you can just take the changes from the `.mts` files on this repo and put them on the appropriate macros in MapTool if you want.

+So, there you go.
+New release v0.0.6.

 ## Changelog 2023-06-16
 I removed all of the assets, since they were technically "Releases".
 You can now find them under releases (to the right, on Github, or [https://github.com/eCyclops/Greyhawk/releases](https://github.com/eCyclops/Greyhawk/releases) ).